retaildevcrews/capi-in-codespaces/docs/4-upgrade-k8s.md

 # Update AKS control plane and node pools

-TODO: description of lab
+- TODO: description of lab
+  - can upgrade control plane and node pools
+  - simply change the version in the yaml by patching the resource

 ## Prerequisites

+- TODO:
-TODO: aks cluster that has available upgrades
+  - aks cluster that has available upgrades
+  - show how to get aks versions

 ## Lab Steps